 Why You’ll Love Old Fashioned Snickerdoodle Bread

-Ingredients Needed for easy Snickerdoodle Bread
+Ingredients for Cinnamon Sugar Bread

-- Sugar- white granulated sugar
+- Sugar- White granulated

-- Eggs– large eggs, room temperature
+- Eggs– Room temperature

-- Vanilla Extract– try to use pure versus imitation
+- Vanilla Extract– Use pure versus imitation

-- Flour– all-purpose flour
+- Flour– All-purpose flour

-- Baking Powder– ensure freshness, try to replace every 6 months
+- Baking Powder– Ensure freshness, try to replace every 6 months

 Variations